 Yellowstone campgrounds have tables, fire grills, drinking water, garbage cans, and flush or pit toilets.
 The five reservable campgrounds have restrooms, fire grates, flush toilets and some tables accessible to persons with disabilities.
-Fishing Bridge RV Park does not have fire grates or picnic tables.
+Fishing Bridge RV Park (closed for 2019) does not have fire grates or picnic tables.